filipeoliveira-oss/crypto-manager/README.md

 [<img alt="GitHub" width="26px" src="https://raw.githubusercontent.com/github/explore/78df643247d429f6cc873026c0622819ad797942/topics/github/github.png" />][github] [GitHub](https://github.com/filipeoliveira-oss)
 <br/>

+### Other Informations
+- Please be aware that all your asset list is stored at your LocalStorage, so if you change your browser or delete this information, your will completely lost your list

+- The default theme is light one, and also stored at your LocalStorage.
+Once you change the theme, every time you open the app it will load with the desired theme

 ## Learn More about React

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).